 Prostate cancer is the most commonly diagnosed cancer among Canadian men.
-One in eight men will be diagnosed with it in their lifetime.
+One in eight men will face it in their lifetime.
 Despite this, there is a silver lining: prostate cancer is highly treatable when detected early.

-As the Executive Director of the Vancouver Prostate Centre and Professor and Vice Chair of the Department of Urologic Sciences at the University of British Columbia, I’ve witnessed firsthand the life-saving impact of early awareness, screening and healthy lifestyle changes.
+As the Executive Director of the Vancouver Prostate Centre and Professor and Vice Chair of the Department of Urologic Sciences at the University of British Columbia, I’ve seen firsthand how awareness, screening, and lifestyle choices can save lives.

 What causes prostate cancer?